 Please read on to find out what the children will be learning during the rest of the autumn.

-This term we will be looking at information texts and writing reports about some amazing people.
-In handwriting, we will be learning to join our letters and will practice the joins we know in the words that we most commonly use.
+This term we will be looking at a variety of writing.
+We will look at writing narratives, letters, a story based on a historical event and poetry.
+In handwriting, we will be continuing to learn how to join our letters and will practise the joins we know in the words that we most commonly use.
 In Year 2, it is really important that we continue to focus on handwriting and presentation.
-We have seen lots of improvement already!

 Homework will be set each week on a Tuesday ( to be handed in on the following Monday) and will mostly consist of an English or Maths activity lasting no longer than about 20 minutes, in addition to reading, spelling practice and numberwork on most days.
 Once or twice a term, we will also embrace opportunities to set more creative homework tasks – so get your glue and paint at the ready!

 While I would love all children to read daily - what is most important is that children develop a love of reading and choose to read for pleasure, as a school we encourage children to read for 10-20 minutes on most days.
 We would like pupils to have changed their book at least once per week.
 Please come and have a chat if you have any questions or would like to know ways to engage your child with reading at home.